Lemon Poppy Seed Pound Cake

 • Preheat oven to 350°F.

-• Spray a standard bundt pan with nonstick baking spray; set pan aside.
+• Grease and flour a standard bundt pan (or spray generously with nonstick cooking spray); set pan aside.

-• Using a large bowl, add flour, baking powder, baking soda, salt and poppy seeds; stir until well combined.
-Set flour mixture aside.
+• Using a medium bowl, add flour, baking powder, baking soda, salt and poppy seeds; stir until well combined.
+Set dry ingredients aside.

-• Using an electric mixer, cream butter and sugar together until light and fluffy (3-4 minutes on medium speed).
+• Using a stand mixer fitted with the paddle attachment, cream butter and sugar together until light and fluffy (3-4 minutes on medium speed).

 • Add sour cream, eggs, lemon juice, vegetable oil, vanilla extract and lemon zest; mix on low speed until well combined.